-- D9.5 Where a student has passed an assessment at the first attempt and been offered a reassessment opportunity to improve their existing grade following impaired performance, the Progression and Award Board will apply the following: - a) Where the student undertakes the reassessment opportunity, the higher of the two grades received will be used; - b) Where the student accepts the offer of reassessment but fails to undertake the reassessment, the existing grade(s) will be confirmed. - c) Where the student declines the opportunity to undertake the reassessment opportunity, the existing grade(s) will be confirmed.
-It will also be deemed that the opportunity has been declined if the student fails to respond to the offer of a reassessment opportunity by the deadline. - D9.6 Where a student has failed an assessment at the first attempt, D9.3 and D9.4 will apply.
+- D9.6 Where a student has passed an assessment at the first attempt the Progression and Award Board will apply the principles in D8 to determine whether a student is given a reassessment opportunity to improve their existing grade. - a) Where a reassessment opportunity has been offered, the greater of the two marks obtained will be recorded to calculate the overall module mark.
+No capping will be applied to the reassessment attempt. - b) Where the student does not undertake the reassessment opportunity, the existing grade(s) will be confirmed. - D9.7 Where a student has failed an assessment at the first attempt, D9.3 and D9.4 will apply.